HypnoticSiege/express-typescript-boilerplate/README.md

 # Express TypeScript Boilerplate
  A simple boilerplate for using Express JS w/ TypeScipt and EJS.
+This also includes Tailwind CSS and DaisyUI for styling already setup.

 ## Who is this for?
 This boilerplate is for anyone who wants to use Express JS with TypeScript and EJS.
 It's a simple app that has a few basic routes and a simple EJS templating system.
 Focus on actually building your app and not setting up the boring stuff.